CryptoArtSchool/IntroCapsule/IntroToTheIntro.md

 * [Tokenizing (minting) your work](https://cryptoartschool.github.io/IntroCapsule/4.1-Tokenizing-your-work)

-For Artists Only:  Once you have completed the above steps, you can apply for credit for this course:
+Once you have completed all of the above steps, you can apply for credit for this course:
 * [Verifying and Completion Credit](https://cryptoartschool.github.io/IntroCapsule/5.1-Verifying-and-Completion-Credit)

+If you're ready for more, please feel free to leave any suggestions for content you'd like to see!
+Many more topics are planned, and this is only the beginning of the journey with Crypto Art School!